 Malaysian Sambal Sauce

-If there is any one ingredients that brings life to any Malaysian dish it is the sublime chilli sambal.
+If there is one ingredient that brings life to any Malaysian dish it is the sublime chilli sambal sauce.
 A heady combination of colour, spice and flavour.
-My sambal recipe is the essence of Malaysia and Singapore
+My sambal recipe is the essence of Malaysia and Singapore and always served with a Malaysian feast.

 What is Sambal Sauce?